 Rather bland looking now the Moorgate was not one of the main Roman gates and was probably a postern.
 It was widened in 1415 and led to a marshy area known as the Moorfields.
 It can be found on the junction of London Wall and Moorgate

 One of the best places to see sections of the old city wall is at the Barbican.
-Cripplegate was located approximately at the junction of Wood Street and St. Alphage Gardens.
-Sections of the wall can be seen nearby by the church of St. Giles Cripplegate and in St. Alphage Gardens.
+Cripplegate was located approximately at the junction of Wood Street and St. Alphege Gardens.
+Sections of the wall can be seen nearby by the church of St. Giles Cripplegate and in St. Alphege Gardens.

 This was built probably to replace the old west gate in the old Roman fort in the 4th century.
 It sits on Aldersgate close to the Museum of London and a plaque noting its location is close to the Lord Raglan pub.
 Sections of the Roman fort of London can be seen on Noble Street nearby.
 It led to the key market of Smithfield and the important St Bartholomews Abbey.